|Rules for Successful Buying

 Rule: Remain careful and serious in both buying and selling.
 Smart buyers become focused on pieces where there is actual interest to purchase.
 Extraneous or periphery pieces and information are cast off, confusing issues are cast off.

-You want the good ones, only the good ones.
+You want the good ones.
 The good ones may, and probably are, available before the show.

-The reoccurring habit of "waiting for a show" may gain the desperately unwanted aspect of seeing that good piece, available now, become involved and out-of-reach while it visits the very same show.
+The habit of "waiting for a show" may gain the unwanted aspect of seeing that good piece become involved and out-of-reach while it visits the very same show.
 A show puts buyers in competition.
 This is not an advantageous position.

 Drop the rules.
 Rules are for beginners. - They need rules because they don't know anything.
-You already know the rules, - but you must live without them; or they will blind you.
+We come to know the rules, - but must live without them; or they will blind us.

-The new rule: Forget rules You must see what is in front you.
+The new rule: Forget rules We must see what is actually in front us.

-You must comprehend what you are looking at, with clarity.
+We need to comprehend what we are looking at, with clarity.
 This cannot be done in the abstract, with rules.

 The real rule to learn is always see the whole picture.
 The little stuff is pat.